cpellouin/mmajconline/index.md

 #### **February 11 2021, 13h30 (online)**

-* Presentation by Siyuan Chen, title TBD.
+* Presentation by Siyuan Chen, entitled "From pulsars to supermassive black holes and gravitational waves in between".

 #### **February 18 2021, 13h30 (online)**